oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Permawarriors are typically unconstrained (although they can, of course, be mixed with other odd jobs, e.g. DEX warrior), except that they cannot take second job advancement.

+Permawarriors have the advantage of both a single-target (Power Strike) and a multi-target (Slash Blast) attacking skill.
+They are also reasonably durable, unlike most other perma-first-jobbers, due to having Improved MaxHP Increase.
+They still, however, suffer from their complete lack of reach, mastery, accuracy, and mobility.

 ## HP Warrior